arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/ec4q5k0snjo.md

 ## Observe the facts
 There are three related issues in research thinking that includes inductive and deductive thinking and how we conduct modern science.

-1. Observe the facts as
+1. Observe the facts as objectively as ossib